-Types of Measures to be Developed

-- Process (number of partners using common assessment and intake, percentage of residents enrolling in a program that have gone through the data vault, number of onsite partners and programs integrated in AJC, staff cross-trained, referrals made, wait times, contracts/grants offered using blended funding, etc.) - Timely connection and availability of support services - Customer feedback/satisfaction - Wages, job retention, credential attainment, skills improvement - Enrollment levels in programs vs. capacity (and assessment of additional unmet demand and referrals to external service providers when possible) - People receiving services in Mobile outreach services (community outreach) - by ward - Percentage of clients enrolled in virtual one-stop (broken out by subcategory 14 barriers) - Percentage of career pathways developed compared to identified high demand areas - Percentage of people successfully move off of income support services (like TANF, SSI/SSDI) through successful and sustainable activity - Number of barriers identified and percentage successfully mitigated - Number of people successfully transitioning from one step within a career pathway to the next.
+projections for the District and its surrounding area.
+Table 7: Measurement Targets Goal T ypes of Measures to be Developed #1 - District agencies form an integrated workforce and education system that delivers coordinated, accessible, and effective workforce and education services through clearly defined roles and transitional supports throughout the provision of a continuum of services.
+Process (number of partners using common assessment and intake, percentage of residents enrolling in a program that have gone through the data vault, number of onsite partners and programs integrated in AJC, staff cross-trained, referrals made, wait times, contracts/grants offered using blended funding, etc.) Timely connection and availability of support services • Customer feedback/satisfaction 2 - All residents, including people with disabilities and those with multiple barriers to employment, regardless of education or skill level, can access the education, training, career, and supportive services necessary to move forward in their career pathway.
+Wages, job retention, credential attainment, skills improvement Enrollment levels in programs vs. capacity (and assessment of additional unmet demand and referrals to external service providers when possible) People receiving services in Mobile outreach services (community outreach) - by ward Percentage of clients enrolled in virtual one-stop - (broken out by subcategory - 14 barriers) Percentage of career pathways developed compared to identified high demand areas Percentage of people successfully move off of income support services (like TANF, SSI/SSDI) through successful and sustainable activity Number of barriers identified and percentage successfully mitigated one step within a career pathway to the next. #3 - The District's business community gains access to a broader pool of District residents with the skills necessary to meet their needs and advance within their organizations. • Number and/or Percentage of DC businesses who hire residents from the workforce system Employer feedback/satisfaction Number of customized trainings developed and lead by businesses • Process (percentage of high demand sectors that the WIC has successfully established business advisory committees; proportion of funded education and training programs that are actively working with business advisory committees/employer partners) Percentage of new hires and overall employee makeup of businesses participating in incentive programs. #4 - Workforce and education services are evidence- • Number of data systems integrated using data vault needs; and District agencies will evaluate outcomes through standardized methodologies that ensure • Percentage of vendors and service providers with scorecard accountability and transparency. • Percentage of programs scored as high quality • Percentage of evidence-based programs in use in the system • Percentage of performance metrics that are outcome focused